mmdlow/chungking/_posts/2019-11-20-Third-Post.md

 # h1 heading

 First paragraph following a h1 heading.
-By default, headings appear in the content list on the left of the post.
+Headings will appear in the table of contents on the left of the post if `toc: true` is specified in the post [front matter](https://jekyllrb.com/docs/front-matter/).

 ## h2 heading